-Child Sexual Exploitation - Child sexual exploitation is a form of child sexual abuse in which a person(s), of any age takes advantage of a power imbalance to force or entice a child into engaging in sexual activity in return for something received by the child and/or those perpetrating or facilitating the abuse.
+Child Sexual Exploitation - Child sexual exploitation is a form of child sexual abuse in which a person(s), of any age takes advantage of a power imbalance to force or entice a young individual into engaging in sexual activity in return for something received by the young individual and/or those perpetrating or facilitating the abuse.
 As with other forms of child sexual abuse, the presence of perceived consent does not undermine the abusive nature of the act.

-Applying the definition: if someone takes advantage of an imbalance of power to get to a child/young person to engage in sexual activity, it is CSE if:
+Applying the definition: if someone takes advantage of an imbalance of power to get to a young individual to engage in sexual activity, it is CSE if:

-1. The child/young person receives, or believes they will receive, something they need or want (tangible or intangible gain or the avoidance of harm) in exchange for the sexual activity.
+1. The young individual receives, or believes they will receive, something they need or want (tangible or intangible gain or the avoidance of harm) in exchange for the sexual activity.